This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 for their deeds follow with them” (Rev 14:13).

 The “souls” cry to God for revenge but “they were told that they should rest for a little while longer” (Rev 6:11).
-This implies that:
+In other words:

-- They must rest until the time when they will have their revenge.
+2. They must continue to rest until the time when they will have their revenge.

 In Revelation 19:1-3, “a great multitude in heaven” praises God because “He has avenged the blood of his bond-servants.”
 This is followed by Christ’s return (Rev 19:11).
 In other words, the “blood” of the souls under the altar will only be avenged when or immediately before Christ returns.
 By implication, the souls under the altar will rest until Christ returns.